 Table 1.2 Expressions of shunning disfellowshipped family members

-The Watchtower September 15, 1981 Spiritual ties have been completely severed —avoid needless association.
+| The Watchtower of September 15, 1981 | Spiritual ties have been completely severed —avoid needless association. |

-The Watchtower January 1, 1983 Some necessary family matters require limited contact.
+| The Watchtower of January 1, 1983 | Some necessary family matters require limited contact. |

-The Watchtower April 15, 1988 To have almost no contact with the relative.
+| The Watchtower of April 15, 1988 | To have almost no contact with the relative. |

-Kingdom Ministry August 2002 Contact… kept to a minimum.
+| Kingdom Ministry of August 2002 | Contact… kept to a minimum. |

-“Keep Yourselves in God’s Love”, 2014 Limited contact on some rare occasion.
+| “Keep Yourselves in God’s Love”, 2014 | Limited contact on some rare occasions. |

-The Watchtower October, 2017 We must avoid normal contact with a disfellowshipped family member by telephone, text messages, letters, e-mails, or social media.
+| The Watchtower October, 2017 | We must avoid normal contact with a disfellowshipped family member by telephone, text messages, letters, e-mails, or social media. |

-Video 2023 The mother must not answer a telephone call from a disfellowshipped daughter.
+| Video 2023 | The mother must not answer a telephone call from a disfellowshipped daughter. |

-Seven quotations above show that we must shun and totally isolate family members in the same way we must do with non-family members.
+The six quotations above show that we must shun and totally isolate family members in the same way that we must do with non-family members.
 However, there may be some situations where family members must have some contact.
 The admonition in these situations is that there can be “limited contact on some rare occasion.”
 What guidance has the members of the Governing Body given regarding such rare occasions?

 “LIMITED CONTACT ON RARE OCCASIONS”